snrnats/doc-centre/docfx_project/reports/reports.md

 ## Visualisation Options

 Each visualisation has a **More Options** drop-down menu, enabling you to perform additional actions relating to its data.
+To access the **More Options** menu, select a visualisation and click the **More Options** button in the top-right of the panel.

 <a href="../images/reports/more-options.png" target="_blank">
     <img src="../images/reports/more-options.png"/>